 Smallholder coffee farmers face enormous obstacles.
 They battle unpredictable weather, limited capital, and a notoriously volatile coffee market.
 We purchase coffee that is Fair Trade Certified to mitigate these obstacles and guarantee farmers more stability.
 The Fair Trade system ensures farmers receive a base price, as well as a social premium for community development.
 Since 2002, we’ve paid over $1.7 million in community development funds to our farmer partner communities.
 These funds have financed countless projects like local health clinics, soil testing labs, composting facilities, and training programs.
 They build stronger, more sustainable communities and a better quality of life.

 Our roastery runs on electricity sourced from wind, solar, and dairy farms across the Pacific Northwest through PSE’s Green Power Program.
 This renewable energy is an important part of our sustainability plan because it produces zero carbon emissions and allows us to reduce our fossil fuel usage as we update equipment from gas-powered to electric.
-Since we started matching 100% of our electricity with renewable energy in 2006, we have abated over 490 tons of CO2e.
-This is equivalent to taking approximately 108 passenger vehicles off the road for a year.
-For reference, a typical passenger vehicle emits about 4.6 tons of CO2e per year.

 (Source: EPA, Green Vehicle Guide)